opxyc/secret/README.md

-  get         Gets a secret from your secret storage set         Sets a secret in your secret storage. list        Lists all keys stored
+  get         Gets a secret from your secret storage set         Sets a secret in your secret storage. list        Lists all keys stored passwd      Change current key of a secrets file

 Flags:
   -f, --file string   the path to file where secrets are stored